 We have experienced rapid growth in recent periods.
 Our total net revenue was \$517.2 million, \$290.3 million and \$143.3 million for the years ended December 31, 2021, 2020, and 2019, respectively, an increase of 78% and 103% from the prior years, respectively.
-Our total net revenue was \$166.1 million and \$108.0 million in the three months ended March 31, 2022 and 2021, respectively, an increase of 54%.
+Our total net revenue was \$186.7 million and \$122.3 million in the three months ended June 30, 2022 and 2021, respectively, an increase of 53%, and \$352.8 million and \$230.2 million in the six months ended June 30, 2022 and 2021, respectively, an increase of 53%.
 In future periods, we may not be able to sustain net revenue growth consistent with recent history, or at all.
 Further, because we operate in an evolving payments industry, our ability to grow and innovate is important to our success.
 We believe our net revenue growth depends on several factors, including, but not limited to, our ability to:

-- · acquire new Customers and retain existing Customers; - achieve widespread acceptance and use of our Platform and the services we offer; - · increase the use of our Platform and our offerings, TPV, and the number of transactions on our Platform; - · effectively scale our operations while maintaining high levels of service and Customer satisfaction; - · maintain and increase our net revenue and gross profit by continuing to innovate and expanding our product and service offerings; - · diversify our Customer base; - maintain and grow our network of vendors and partners, including Issuing Banks, Card Networks, and other vendors and partners; - hire and retain talented employees at all levels of our business; - maintain the security and reliability of our Platform; - · adapt to changes in laws and regulations applicable to our business; - adapt to changing macroeconomic conditions and evolving conditions in the payments industry; - · introduce and grow widespread adoption of our Platform in new markets outside of the United States; and - successfully compete against established companies and new market entrants, including legacy issuing platforms and modern payments technology companies.
+- acquire new Customers and retain existing Customers; - achieve widespread acceptance and use of our Platform and the products and services we offer; - · increase the use of our Platform and our offerings, TPV, and the number of transactions on our Platform; - effectively scale our operations while maintaining high levels of service and Customer satisfaction; - maintain and increase our net revenue and gross profit by continuing to innovate and expanding our product and service offerings; - · diversify our Customer base; - maintain and grow our network of vendors and partners, including Issuing Banks, Card Networks, and other vendors and partners; - · hire and retain talented employees at all levels of our business; - · maintain the security and reliability of our Platform; - · adapt to changes in laws and regulations applicable to our business; - adapt to changing macroeconomic conditions and evolving conditions in the payments industry; - · introduce and grow widespread adoption of our Platform in new markets outside of the United States; and - successfully compete against established companies and new market entrants, including legacy issuing platforms and modern payments technology companies.